RaviSoji/colab_utils/README.md

 __Target Audience__
 - Wants [Colab Notebooks + Google Drives] to work more like [Jupyter Notebooks + hard disks].
-- Don't have time to gamble on learning new APIs.
+- Doesn't have time to gamble on learning new APIs.
 - Experienced with writing Python code to manage data and train models.

 __Dependencies__